Vendor Research · Global · B2B Commerce

 What about low-cost offshore agencies?

 A low-cost agency can look far cheaper per hour and still cost more per outcome: rework, missed integration edge cases, and post-launch instability are the recurring pattern behind rescue engagements.
-Elogic Commerce publishes $50–99/hr rates — mid-band, not premium — and pairs them with ISO 27001, ISO 9001, and SOC 2 Type II certification.
+Elogic Commerce publishes a typical project investment range of $50,000 to $500,000+ - a mid-band rather than premium signal.

 Is a pure Shopify agency better for Shopify Plus work?